Interstate 29 in South Dakota: Sioux Falls to North Dakota

+Transit

+Jefferson Lines provides intercity bus service along the length of I-29 in South Dakota serving five communities along the route with a major transfer point at the Sioux Falls Bus Station.

 History

 No freeway was originally designated between Sioux Falls and Fargo, North Dakota.
 In 1957, the segment of I-29 from Fargo to the Canadian border was considered for designation as Interstate 31 (I-31).
 However, in 1958, it was decided to connect the two Interstates between Sioux Falls and Fargo.
 The entire freeway from Kansas City, Missouri, to the Canadian border was then built and signed as I-29.

 A 19.5 mi section between Worthing and SD 38 west of Sioux Falls was opened in October 1960.
 In September 1961, I-29 was extended across the Big Sioux River from Iowa to South Dakota.
 On April 1, 1962, some of the northbound directional spans collapsed into the Big Sioux River at the Iowa state line as a result of flooding and bridge scour.
 On September 30, 1962, an 84 mi section of I-29 between Sioux City and Sioux Falls was dedicated and opened to traffic.

 By 1967, I-29 had been constructed from the Iowa border to the exit for SD 34.
 I-229, an auxiliary route for the highway bypassing Sioux Falls, was completed in 1962.

+An additional interchange in Brookings was opened on August 24, 2023.